huozhi/bunchee/README.md

 bunchee --merge-entries
 ```

+Declaration emit is linear in entry count and cannot be amortised by sharing a
+graph, so above the worker threshold the types are split into shards that each
+build a merged graph in their own worker.
+Set `BUNCHEE_DTS_SHARDS` to override
-Run with `DEBUG=1` to see the grouping, and the reason when a package is not
+how many.
+Run with `DEBUG=1` to see the grouping, the shard layout, and the
-merged.
+reason when a package is not merged.

+This trades wall-clock time for total CPU.
+Merging is faster on both for
+packages below the worker threshold, and above it it uses roughly 1.4–2.5x less
+CPU while being at parity to ~25% slower in wall time on an otherwise idle
+multi-core machine.

 Two things change when this is on: